jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 perfection, through purity of mind and spirit, and thereby transcending the ravages of disease and time to attain enlightenment.

-150
-Alex Greene (order #3215550)                                                                       2
-         Lore (Alchemy) (INT x2)
+> #### Lore (Alchemy) (INT x2)
-Like all Lore skills, Alchemy is based on the INT Characteristic.
-It is the Adventurer’s ability to study, perceive and understand the essential qualities and properties of the physical world and how they relate to the spiritual world.
-Alchemists study both practical chemistry but also metaphysics and philosophy.
+> Like all Lore skills, Alchemy is based on the INT Characteristic.
+It is the Adventurer’s

-The Alchemy skill is used whenever an alchemical experiment is being conducted to determine the degree of success and the experiment’s result.
-It also measures the alchemist’s own progress towards purity of body, mind and spirit.
-The value of the Alchemy skill indicates what results the alchemist is capable of achieving with his degree of knowledge, as outlined in the Philosopher’s Stone, overleaf.
-However if can also be used in tests requiring expertise with mystical, spiritual or philosophical concepts, since all alchemists are widely read in both practical and metaphysical disciplines.
+> ability to study, perceive and understand the essential qualities and properties of the
+> physical world and how they relate to the spiritual world.
+Alchemists study both
+> practical chemistry but also metaphysics and philosophy.

+> The Alchemy skill is used whenever an alchemical experiment is being conducted
+> to determine the degree of success and the experiment’s result.
+It also measures the
+> alchemist’s own progress towards purity of body, mind and spirit.
+The value of the
+> Alchemy skill indicates what results the alchemist is capable of achieving with his degree
+> of knowledge, as outlined in the Philosopher’s Stone, overleaf.
+However if can also be
+> used in tests requiring expertise with mystical, spiritual or philosophical concepts, since
+> all alchemists are widely read in both practical and metaphysical disciplines.

 Alchemists concern themselves with four core endeavours: Understanding (the physical and metaphysical worlds), Manipulation (of the same), Transmutation (of the physical